tj90241/n64chain/README.md

 To build the toolchain, first put your boot code named `header.bin` on the `libn64` folder.
 Run `build-linux64-toolchain.sh` in the `tools` folder on a bash-compatible shell to start building the cross-compiler.
-Prerequisites are MPFR and MPC with development headers, which can be installed via `apt install libmpfr-dev libmpc-dev` on a debian based system.
-There is also a Windows copatible version `build-win64-toolchain.sh` that still requires a UNIX-like environment to run.
+Prerequisites are GMP, MPFR and MPC with development headers, build-essential, yacc, and bison, which can be installed via `apt install build-essential libmpfr-dev libmpc-dev libgmp-dev byacc bison` on Ubuntu.
+There is also a Windows compatible version `build-win64-toolchain.sh` that still requires a UNIX-like environment to run.

 After the custom GCC build is completed, you should be able to build the helloworld example by running `make` inside